 In Hesiod’s Theogony, the god Aether enters into sacred marriage with his sister, the goddess of the day, Hemera.
 The pair work closely together in early myths to perform one of the most important tasks, the cycle of day to night.

-In ancient Greek tradition, day and night were believed to be separate entities to the sun and the moon.
-The ancient Greeks even developed separate deities to represent the celestial objects.
+In ancient Greek tradition, day and night were believed to be separate entities from the sun and the moon.
+The ancient Greeks even developed separate deities to represent celestial objects.
 The sun was personified by the god Helios, and the moon was personified by the goddess Selene.

 The light was not necessarily thought of as coming from the sun.
 The light was believed to come from the shining blue light of the divine Aether.